Frequently asked questions about the E-reserve service.

 Yes, this is OK if the total number of pages constitutes no more than 10% of the whole book.

-No. Under the CLA Higher Education Licence the Library can only make and supply digital versions of articles and chapters if it owns or subscribes to the source copy.
+No. Under the CLA HE Licence the Library can only make and supply digital versions of articles and chapters if it owns or subscribes to the source copy.
 Personal copies owned by academic staff can only be used in exceptional circumstances.
+The Library will normally order an e-book where available, or a print copy, which we would use for scanning.

 What happens if a reading cannot be scanned for me under the licence?